PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Results

 $~$

-To illustrate how robust PDE-READ is to noise, we corrupt the first data set with $100$\% noise.
-Then, using a uniform distribution, we create a subset of $10,000$ data points ($N_{Data} = 10,000$) along with the velocities at those data points to subsequently train our RNNs.
-We use $20,000$ collocation points ($N_{Coll}$), which the program re-selects every $20$ epochs ($N_{Select} = 20$).
-We train the networks for $2,000$ epochs using the Adam optimizer with a learning rate of $0.001$.
-After training $N$, PDE-READ discovers the following PDE:
+First, we train \texttt{PDE-READ} on a {noisy and limited} data set with $10,000$ data points ($N_{Data} = 10,000$) and $100$\% noise.
+We train both networks for $1,500$ epochs using the \texttt{Adam} optimizer, with a learning rate of $0.001$, followed by $100$ epochs of the LBFGS optimizer, with a learning rate of $0.05$.
+After training, \texttt{PDE-READ} uses its sparse regression algorithm to identify candidate PDEs.
+The highest-ranking candidate PDE is

-This is Burgers' equation, but both coefficients exhibit a relative error of about $10$\% with respect to those in the true PDE, equation \ref{eq:Burgers}.
-Figure \ref{fig:Burgers_Sine:100} depicts the data set with added noise, the learned solution $U$, absolute error of the learned solution, and PDE residual.
+which matches our form of Burgers' equation (equation \ref{eq:Burgers}).
+The two coefficients exhibit a relative error of about $10$\% with respect to those in the true PDE (equation \ref{eq:Burgers}).
+Figure \ref{fig:Burgers_Sine:100} depicts the learned solution along with residual and error plots.

 $~$